 - The software pictures given in this chapter are used for illustration purposes only.
 The actual user interface may vary slightly due to product enhancement.
-The content of the pictures can be slightly different from reality, such as the form and position of the software windows, input source images and more. - The software pictures and descriptions in this chapter are based on Triton V3.3.0, which may vary with the actual product in your hand.
+The content of the pictures can be slightly different from reality, such as the form and position of the software windows, input source images and more. - The software pictures and descriptions in this chapter are based on the latest release of Triton, which may vary with the actual product in your hand.
 Please always obtain the latest product user manual from our official website or technical support staff.